-It is often confused with the Mull of Kintyre and overshadowed by its better known neighbours like Skye (an island no longer by the way), but the Isle of Mull has kept its secrets well hidden.
+It is sometimes confused with the Mull of Kintyre and overshadowed by its better known neighbours like Skye, but the Isle of Mull has kept its secrets well hidden.

 The keyword is variety:

-- a bewildering variety of wildlife – sea eagles, golden eagles, deer ,otter, and the rest are easily found and observed – and then there’s the marine life…
+- a bewildering variety of wildlife – sea eagles, golden eagles, deer, otter, and the rest are easily found and observed – and then there’s the marine life - seals, dolphins, whales, porpoises, basking sharks…

 - a centre of culture for art, theatre and music